Pet Spending Demographics and Consumer Behavior: Who's Driving the $147B US Market

 Introduction

-Understanding who spends money on pets and why they make purchasing decisions is crucial for anyone looking to succeed in the pet industry.
-The $147 billion US pet market isn't driven equally by all pet owners – specific demographic groups account for disproportionate spending and show distinct patterns in their purchasing behavior.
+Understanding who spends money on pets and why they make purchasing decisions matters for anyone working in the pet industry.
+The $147 billion U.S. pet market isn't driven equally by all pet owners.
+Specific demographic groups account for an outsized share of total spending and show different patterns in what they buy and where.

 The most valuable pet customers aren't necessarily those with the most pets or the highest incomes.
-Instead, they're consumers who view their pets as family members and prioritize their animals' health, happiness, and quality of life above traditional economic considerations.
+They're the consumers who view their pets as family members and prioritize their animals' health, happiness, and quality of life over typical budget considerations.
+This shift is part of a wider cultural change explored in our overview of how pet businesses are participating in the experience economy.

 Primary Pet-Spending Demographics